IdentityStolen/HospitalSearch/README.md

 # HospitalSearch

-This repo is proof of concept for how temporal can be leveraged in ETL environment.
+This repo is proof of concept for how Temporal can be leveraged in ETL environment.

 Let's say endpoint http://127.0.0.1:8000/api/extract_data represents upstream endpoint responsible for fetching hospital data from various websites. (represents E in ETL)